-The fresh taste is another key of Jiangsu Cuisine, which has quite strict standards of the place, and the season of cooking ingredients.
+The fresh taste is another key of Jiangsu Cuisine, which has relatively strict standards of the place and the season of cooking ingredients.

-Hence, some famous dishes might be only served during certain periods.
+Hence, some famous dishes might be only served during specific periods.

 Steamed Local Vegetables and Meat Dishes of Jiangsu Cuisine, Picture From Lv Kaifeng.

 Guangdong Cuisine or Cantonese Cuisine of the Lingnan Culture — Mild, Natural, and Fresh

 Guangdong Cuisine, Cantonese Cuisine, or Yue Cuisine, is the culinary art of Lingnan Culture in today's Guangdong Province.

 Lingnan Culture is a relatively young regional culture that originated in 214 BC when Qin's army occupied this area and had many people migrate into this area under the command of Emperor Qin Shi Huang.

 Afterward, although some independent regimes were established there for short periods, most times, the Guangdong area was an important region of all the other unified dynasties and formed the Lingnan Culture.

 Huo Er Wu the Representative Architecture of Lingnan Culture